 By Trudy from PA

 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 I am guessing your girls are trying to email her kids?
 Get your kids a free email account off a third party (like Fastmail.fm) and send emails that way.
 If your sister never gets an email from you on the new account she won't know to block it.
 This will work as long as she doesn't screen emails to her kids.

 You need to leave her alone for a while.
 She may just be mad at you.
 After she's had a think about things she may calm down enough and make the first move towards you.
 If she doesn't then the issue is hers and there's nothing you can do.
 I tried to be friends with my sister since she was born but she was nasty and unfriendly to me and made trouble whenever she could my whole life.
-I still forgave her each time but one time she stabbed me in the back and caused my son unnecessary pain and anguish and I had enough a wiped her out of my life.
-Best thing I ever did.

 This relationship may take some time.
 You didn't give details of your disagreement or fight, but I wonder what you said to her when you were so "totally honest."
 You said that she refused to apologize, but since you are the one who is hurting, perhaps you could call her or better yet go for a face-to-face visit and explain how this disagreement/misunderstanding has hurt you and that you miss your friendship with her.